9 Best DNS Servers You Can Use (Free and Public)

 3. OpenDNS

-OpenDNS is a free and public service provided by Cisco which is a giant in the networking space.
-It gives you tools not only to access the internet in a fast and secure way but also prevents attacks from shoddy and forged clone websites.
+OpenDNS is a free and public service provided by Cisco, a giant in the networking space that needs no introduction.
+It gives you tools not only to access the internet securely but prevent attacks from shoddy and forged clone websites.

-Furthermore, it also blocks phishing websites along with the ones which have been flagged for carrying malware.
-Just like Google Public DNS, OpenDNS uses Anycast routing to route your connection to your nearest DNS servers to serve you faster page load times.
+Furthermore, it also blocks phishing websites along with the ones that have been flagged for carrying malware.
+Like Google Public DNS, OpenDNS uses Anycast routing to route your connection to your nearest DNS servers to serve you faster page load times.

 OpenDNS also comes with self-healing technologies with its servers spread over three continents.
-Designed against the failure of nearly every aspect of the system, its self-healing technology can withstand tremendous disruption to its infrastructure without causing disruption for customers.
+Designed against the failure of nearly every aspect of the system, its self-healing technology can withstand tremendous disruption to its infrastructure without affecting customers.

-Everything considered; if you want an old and reliable DNS service that will never let you down, do try out OpenDNS.
+All things considered if you want an old and reliable DNS service that will never let you down, try out OpenDNS.

 IP Addresses for DNS: 208.67.222.222, 208.67.220.220